AdaCore/training_material/courses/rust_essentials/200_error_handling/01-overview.rst

 Rust Error Philosophy
 -----------------------

-* Errors are part of the type system
+* Errors are data, not drama!

   * Failures are explicit values

     * Not hidden control flow

-* Core principles

-  * Failures are explicit
 * Errors are visible in function signatures
-  * Compiler helps ensure they are handled
+* Compiler ensures they are handled

+  * No access to invalid data

-  * Programs fail predictably, not mysteriously
+* Failures do not show up mysteriously

+  * Visible and enforced

 .. list-table::
   :header-rows: 1